 Boat Vinyl Flooring Glue

-Pontoon boat carpet adhesive for rubber back marine grade carpet.
+Pontoon boat vinyl flooring adhesive for felt back marine grade vinyl.

 NOTE: This adhesive will not work if you are trying to install vinyl flooring to an aluminum or fiberglass deck.
 You will require a solvent based glue for this application, water based glue needs to evaporate in order to form a bond and the vinyl with an aluminum/fiberglass deck will not allow the necessary airflow for bonding.
 You can find solvent based indoor/outdoor glue at any home improvement store.